Election Candidate: Susan J. Schmidt

 ALA and/or ALA-APA Activities:

-Offices held in state/regional library associations, and other associations:
+Offices held in state/regional library associations, and other associations (include DATES):

-Montgomery County Council (Maryland) Recognition, October, 2003; "Susan J. Schmidt Day" Montgomery County, Maryland, October 26, 2005; Montgomery County Executive Recognition (Maryland), November 2003; Charles W. Gilchrist Award for Community Participation (Maryland), 2005.
+Montgomery County (Maryland) Council Recognition, October 2003.
+Montgomery County Executive Recognition, November 2003.
+"Susan J. Schmidt Day" Montgomery County (Maryland), October 26, 2005.
+Charles W. Gilchrist Award for Community Participation (Maryland), 2005.

-I have accomplished much in the past 20 years as a library volunteer.
-As President of FOLUSA (United for Libraries), I organized and guided a successful "Strategic Plan" for the organization's Board of Directors; led workshops on Friends and Trustees operating together for a successful library; and visited with hundreds of Friends, Trustees and Foundations across the country about the importance of library advocacy in educating public and elected officials of the vital roles libraries play.
-My long collaboration with Maryland Friends and Trustees has increased communications across the State.
+I have accomplished much in the past 25 years as a library volunteer.
+As President of FOLUSA (now United for Libraries), I organized and guided a successful "Strategic Plan" for the organization's Board; led workshops on friends and trustees operating together for a successful library; and spoke with hundreds of friends, trustees and foundations across the country about the importance of library advocacy in educating public and elected officials of the vital roles libraries play.
+My long collaboration with Maryland friends and trustees has increased communications across the State.
 As President of my 5,000 member County FOL, I united with Trustees and testified against library budget cuts.
-I also created the "Born to Read" literacy program serving hundreds of infants and pre-school children.
-Through my initiative, Montgomery County celebrates "I Love the Library" each February, bringing patrons and families together to acknowledge the significance and contributions of our libraries.
+I also created the "Born to Read" literacy program serving hundreds of infants and preschool children.
+Through my initiative 11 years ago, Montgomery County celebrates "I Love the Library" each February, bringing families together to acknowledge the significance and contributions of libraries.
 I am proud of my continuing role in the Little Falls Library's Friends to fund and support building enhancements, events, volunteer and staff appreciation.

 Links to further information: